kiesraad/rust-pdf-poc/docs/pdf-generation-poc.typ

 // Start of content
 //
 #title([PDF Generation Proof of Concept])
+#subtitle([Findings and recommendations as a result of implementing the PDF Generation Proof of Concept])

 In support to the checking process of election results, Kiesraad would like to generate a PDF containing the results given some input.
 In this document, we'll explain our chosen solution and the considerations we made along the way.
 First we'll talk about the project's constraints and explaining certain solutions we considered, then we'll talk about the resulting implementation.